 In that capacity he wrote a number of letters to families of men who died during the invasion commending them for the gallantry of their specific actions in May 1940.
 In this specific letter he states that he will forward their names for a Mention in Despatches as soon as the circumstances (so not during the occupation) allow for this.

-The letter below can be seen as an somewhat unofficial recommendation / award for gallantry to Anceaux and aimed at the families that just had lost a familiy member and the shortlived war.
+The letter below can be seen as an somewhat unofficial recommendation / award for gallantry to Anceaux and aimed at the families that just had lost a familiy member and the shortlived war against the Germans.

-Carstens himself could notforward the recommendation after the liberation.
-In 1942 his status is changed and he becomes a POW and he will die in a camp in april 1945.
+Carstens himself could not forward the recommendation after the liberation.
+In 1942 his status changed and he became a POW.
+He would die in a camp in april 1945 just weeks before the end of the war.

 Vliegerkruis – (Distinguished Flying Cross) 1946

-Anceaux will recieve a Vliegerkruis posthumously in 1946 shortly after the regulations have been changed to make such awards possible.
+Anceaux recieved a “Vliegerkruis” (Distinguished Flying Cross) posthumously in 1946 shortly after the regulations had been changed to make such awards possible.
 A total of 68 of the 767 awards are posthumously.

 If the letter of Carstens has anything to do with this award is not known.

-The commanding officer of the bomber Swagerman is awarded the Military Order of William 4th class, one of the few awarded for the 2nd Worldwar and fitting for him volunteering for a mission of which it was clear there were only few chances of survival taking the place of another officer with children.
+The commanding officer of the bomber Swagerman is awarded the Military Order of William 4th class, one of the few awarded for the 2nd Worldwar and fitting for him volunteering for a mission of which it was clear there were only few chances of survival taking the place of a married pilot.

 None of the other members of the crew received gallantry awards for their actions!